whxthuh/skller/README.md

 ## Usage
 - Explore the files and see how it works.
 - Modify or remix it for harmless, creative purposes.
 - Do not use it maliciously or deceptively.
+- To stop this from running you need to end the task through task manager.

 ---